immerjs/immer/readme.md

 ## Performance

 Here is a [simple benchmark](__performance_tests__/todo.js) on the performance of Immer.
-This test takes 100.000 todo items, and updates 10.000 of them. _Freeze_ indicates that the state tree has been frozen after producing it.
+This test takes 50,000 todo items, and updates 5,000 of them. _Freeze_ indicates that the state tree has been frozen after producing it.
 This is a _development_ best practice, as it prevents developers from accidentally modifying the state tree.

-These tests were executed on Node 8.4.0.
+These tests were executed on Node 9.3.0.
 Use `yarn test:perf` to reproduce them locally.

 ![performance.png](images/performance.png)

-Some observations:

-* From `immer` perspective, this benchmark is a _worst case_ scenario, because the root collection it has to proxy is really large relatively to the rest of the data set.
-* The _mutate_, and _deepclone, mutate_ benchmarks establish a baseline on how expensive changing the data is, without immutability (or structural sharing in the deep clone case).
-* The _reducer_ and _naive reducer_ are implemented in typical Redux style reducers.
-The "smart" implementation slices the collection first, and then maps and freezes only the relevant todos.
-The "naive" implementation just maps over and processes the entire collection.
+Most important observation:

-* Immer with proxies is roughly speaking twice as slow as a hand written reducer.
+* Immer with proxies is roughly speaking twice to three times slower as a hand written reducer (the above test case is worst case, se `yarn test:perf` for more tests).
 This is in practice negligible.
 * Immer is roughly as fast as ImmutableJS.
 However, the _immutableJS + toJS_ makes clear the cost that often needs to be paid later; converting the immutableJS objects back to plain objects, to be able to pass them to components, over the network etc...
 (And there is also the upfront cost of converting data received from e.g. the server to immutable JS)
-* The ES5 implementation of Immer is significantly slower.
-For most reducers this won't matter, but reducers that process large amounts of data might benefit from not (or only partially) using an Immer producer.
-Luckily, Immer is fully opt-in.
-* The peaks in the _frozen_ versions of _just mutate_, _deepclone_ and _naive reducer_ come from the fact that they recursively freeze the full state tree, while the other test cases only freeze the modified parts of the tree.
+* Generating patches doesn't significantly slow immer down
+* The ES5 fallback implementation is roughly twice as slow as the proxy implementation, in some cases worse.

 ## FAQ